 4. Should I Consider Uterine Fibroid Embolization?

 There are multiple treatment options for uterine fibroids.
 If you have discovered you have fibroids but they aren’t causing any negative symptoms, you may not have to seek out treatment just yet.
 In this case, it’s still important to monitor the fibroids and your symptoms.

 If the fibroids begin to grow too large, or if you develop symptoms that are interfering with your comfort, it may be time to consider fibroid embolization.
 This minimally-invasive treatment is carried out with the goal of providing an alternative to open surgeries.
 Our team specializes in this treatment process and would be happy to help you determine if it would be the right fit for your needs.

 The First Step

 The treatment will begin with a very small incision into the femoral artery.
-This will allow our specialized Interventional Radiologist the access they need to the upper thigh through the femoral artery.
+This will allow our specialized Interventional Radiologists the access they need to the upper thigh through the femoral artery.
 Our X-ray equipment will guide the IR doctor as they pass a catheter into the femoral artery.